Updated September 28, 2020

 Sing to the Lord Joyfully

 Music is important to the celebration of Mass, particularly on Sundays.
-It is important for everyone to praise the Lord with song, even if the parish choir has not yet returned.
+It is important for everyone to praise the Lord with song, even with your donned mask.

 Sacrament of Penance: Call to Conversion

-The Sacrament of Penance will be offered according to your parish capabilities.
 Individual sessions are to be kept to a maximum of five minutes to allow as many as possible to participate in the Sacrament of Penance as well as to observe social distancing and health protocols.
-Confessionals are not to be used.
-Rooms or offices will be prepared to accommodate an appropriate distance between the confessor and the penitent.
 Celebrating the Sacrament of Penance is different from what is known as “spiritual direction.”
 A spiritual director might be called a kind of coach who offers advice and counsel to an individual in a non-sacramental setting.
 The celebration of the Sacrament of Penance is not where this type of interaction is observed.
 However, it is a celebration of God’s mercy and forgiveness that sacramentally restores us to right relationship with God and one another in Christ Jesus.

 A Network Not of Wires, But People

-While we are experiencing the pandemic, parishes will not be printing bulletins for distribution at Church and will offer them online at your parish websites so they are easily available to you.
+While we are experiencing the pandemic, your parish may or may not offer bulletins for distribution at Church.
+You will find them online at your parish websites so they are easily available to you.
 As Pope Emeritus Benedict XVI said “Without fear we must set sail on the digital sea facing into the deep with the same passion that has governed the ship of the Church for two thousand years.”

 For the Eucharist we long to receive, let us act as the Eucharist we are.
 Let us flourish the Eucharistic personality of the Church by living our identity with concrete acts of love in the world.
 Yes, this will require prayer-filled sacrifice.
 May our goodness be a grace before God.